Tower of London: Changing use

 Political tensions between Charles I and Parliament in the second quarter of the 17th century led to an attempt by forces loyal to the King to secure the Tower and its valuable contents, including money and munitions.
 London's Trained Bands, a militia force, were moved into the castle in 1640.
 Plans for defence were drawn up and gun platforms were built, readying the Tower for war.
 The preparations were never put to the test.
 In 1642, Charles I attempted to arrest five members of parliament.
 When this failed he fled the city, and Parliament retaliated by removing Sir John Byron, the Lieutenant of the Tower.
 The Trained Bands had switched sides, and now supported Parliament; together with the London citizenry, they blockaded the Tower.
 With permission from the King, Byron relinquished control of the Tower.
 Parliament replaced Byron with a man of their own choosing, Sir John Conyers.
 By the time the English Civil War broke out in November 1642, the Tower of London was already in Parliament's control.

 The last monarch to uphold the tradition of taking a procession from the Tower to Westminster to be crowned was Charles II in 1661.
 At the time, the castle's accommodation was in such poor condition that he did not stay there the night before his coronation.
 Under the Stuart kings the Tower's buildings were remodelled, mostly under the auspices of the Office of Ordnance.
 Just over £4,000 was spent in 1663 on building a new storehouse, now known as the New Armouries in the inner ward.
 In the 17th century there were plans to enhance the Tower's defences in the style of the trace italienne, however they were never acted on.
 Although the facilities for the garrison were improved with the addition of the first purpose-built quarters for soldiers (the "Irish Barracks") in 1670, the general accommodations were still in poor condition.

+When the Great Fire of London broke out on 2 September 1666, Samuel Pepys ascended the Tower to view the early progress of the fire, which he reported, collecting further reports from witnesses on the way, to King Charles II and his brother, the Duke of York at Whitehall Palace.
+Two days later (Tuesday 4 September), through the day, the flames began to move eastward from the neighbourhood of Pudding Lane, straight against the prevailing east wind and towards the Tower, potentially threatening its gunpowder stores.
+The garrison at the Tower took matters into their own hands after waiting all day for requested help from the official firemen supervised by the Duke of York, who were busy in the west, by blowing up houses on a large scale in the vicinity to create firebreaks, halting the advance of the fire.